Curcumin: Natural Cancer Therapy

 - Reduce inflammation, the origin point of nearly every disease, including cancer

-- Help your body destroy cancer cells
+- Help your body destroy cancer cells and prevent normal cells from transforming into tumorous cells

 - Chemosensitize and radiosensitize cancer cells, making them more receptive to chemotherapy and radiation interventions